jonathanzea/springboot-actuator-logging-level-management/README.md

 # Actuator Management Endpoints - Spring Boot (1.5.10)
-This project exposes an endpoint that in its controller have diferents loggers at diferents levels so you can test the actuator managament loggers endpoints to see how it works
+   This project exposes an endpoint that in its controller has some loggers in different logging levels diferents loggers so you can test the actuator managament loggers endpoints to see how does it works.

-## Management Endpoints
+   In spring boot, from version 1.5.x, the ACTUATOR DEPENDENCY includes some other management Endpoints a part from the normal spring boot ones like /health or /metrics

-You'll also find a configuration in ```src/main/resources``` to easily enter those endpoints
+You'll also find a particular configuration in ```src/main/resources``` to easily access to those endpoint without needing to configure the http security for this management (internal) services.

 ## How to run (IntelliJ)?

 Create a new running configuration (Application type) and just add the main class `Application.java` and run it!

 ## How does it work?
- In spring boot, from version 1.5.x, the ACTUATOR DEPENDENCY includes some other management Endpoints a part from the normal spring boot ones like /health and /metrics

-### Adding the propper dependencies
+   Adding the propper dependencies
 ```
  <parent>
         <groupId>org.springframework.boot</groupId>